 With the majestic Teton Mountains looming against the Valley’s eastern horizon, the Teton River is the most scenic trout stream in North America.
 Its trout match the picture-postcard memories of a day on this remarkable little river.
 Trophy sized Yellowstone Cutthroat and rainbow trout lurk in the meandering meadow stream of the upper basin.
 Located half way between the South Fork and Henry’s Fork, the Teton is an undiscovered gem often ignored by anglers heading to the more popular fisheries.
 On good days, the Teton River greatly outshines both of its stellar sister rivers by providing exceptional dry fly fishing.

 The Teton River fishes best June to October, often producing the same quality hatches of the South Fork without the pressure of public anglers.
 The upper Teton reach is a magical 25 mile section, with only a few licensed outfitters able to guide its waters.
 Long, winding stretches of deep cool trout water meander thru the willow, sage and aspen laden Teton Valley.
 Early season fishing consists of magnificent mayfly hatches regularly overlapping with caddis, hoppers, stoneflies, baetis, callibaetis, tricos, green and gray drakes throughout the summer.
 The lazy water allows anglers to stop and present flies down stream or walk the banks positioning for more wary fish.
 This upper reach is best defined as a spring creek fishery and can be technical fishing.
-It is best to discuss your departure time with your guide the previous day to an excursion, early morning and late evening produce the greatest opportunities for anglers to catch big fish.
+It is best to discuss your departure time with your guide the previous day to an excursion, early morning and late evening produce the greatest opportunities for anglers to catch larger fish.
 Caribou-Targhee National Forests Permitee.
 Equal Opportunity Provider.